Disappearance of Maya Millete: National media attention

 On April 6, 2021, Maya's disappearance was aired on Good Morning America.
 The attorney for Millete's family, her sister, and her brother-in-law appeared on Dr. Phil on April 12, 2021.
 In an article by Dateline NBC, the case of Maya's disappearance was included among 169 other missing individuals.

-On February 19, 2022, more than a year since Millete's disappearance, CBS network’s true-crime series 48 Hours aired an hour-long report on her case, hoping the national exposure can lead to some answers.
+On February 19, 2022, more than a year since Millete's disappearance, CBS network’s true-crime series 48 Hours aired an hour-long report on her case, hoping the national exposure would lead to some answers.